Nothing will make you feel older than remembering your first MP3 player

-(With the likes of the HiBy R3 and PonoPlayer however, that doesn't mean they're not completely around anymore.)

-To honor the memory of this unassuming device, we take a look at our first MP3 players -- way back when we'd download music, pack it all into our MP3 players, and go on about our day.
+To honor the memory of this unassuming device, check out the video above.
+We take a look at our first MP3 players -- way back when we downloaded music, packed it all into our MP3 players, and went on with our day.

 Discuss: The iPod changed the world.
 The world moved on, but we still remember our first MP3 players